-For each scenario, we project COVID-19 hospitalizations and ICU needs through October 1, assuming that no other policy or behavioral changes impact the COVID-19 transmission rate during this period (Figures 2-3).
-We also estimate the probability and time that Austin will trigger a change to Stage 4 (7-day rolling average of COVID-19 hospital admissions above 30) and the probability and time that COVID-19 ICU cases will surpass the estimated regional capacity of 200 beds (Table 1).
+For each scenario, we project COVID-19 hospitalizations, ICU needs, and in-hospital mortality up to November 1, assuming that no other policy or behavioral changes impact the COVID-19 transmission rate during this period (Figures 2-4, Table 1).
+We also estimate the probability that at least one student in a school with 100 in-person students will arrive at school infected based on projected pediatric infection estimates and the percent of pediatric hospitalizations that can be prevented through mask wearing in schools (Figure 5).